MithileshGungah/Data-Science-Portfolio/Demand Forecasting/README.md

 ## Limitations and Future Work
 - Incorporate explicit holiday and promotion indicators to better capture event-driven demand spikes.
+- Conduct more systematic hyperparameter tuning for top-performing models to further improve forecast accuracy and stability.
 - Produce prediction intervals to support uncertainty-aware planning and risk management.
 - Explore direct multi-step forecasting approaches to reduce recursive error accumulation.
 - Extend the framework to hierarchical forecasting across regions, categories, or customer segments.